Skip to main content

 A stock can technically satisfy more than one condition at once, so the tracker shows the most important one using this priority order:

-1. All Targets Hit — if everything's done, nothing else matters.
+1. All Contract Targets Hit — if the contract reached all three opportunity milestones, nothing else takes priority.

 2. Opportunity Zone — the best re‑entry areas surface first.